jak87/easy-java/README.md

 easy-java
 =========

-A host of java shortcuts to make life easy
+A bunch of java shortcuts to make life easy

+Licensed under the MIT license.